completed projects are presented in my .

 Underhill to characterize and apply a mouse model for synovial

-Stanford-UBC collaboration identified macrophage colony
+Stanford-UBC collaboration, we identified macrophage colony

-for this disease, one of ASCO's
+new treatment for this disease, one of ASCO's

 advances of the year in 2019.
 Recent work from our groups

-optimal use of these new treatments.
+guide optimal use of these new treatments.
 Supported by a Terry

 Fox Research Institute Program Project in collaboration with